2020 Stafford Motor Speedway General Rules

 Race Control reserves the right to request any car to return to pit road for inspection before continuing in the event.

 No changes of driver at any time will be made without advance notification and approval by Race Control.
 When the race is in progress, driver changes must be made on pit road or behind pit wall.
-A driver is ineligible to receive points for a race in they have secured a relief driver for the purpose of enabling the driver to compete in a second race while the first race is still in progress.
+A driver is ineligible to receive points for a race in which they have secured a relief driver for the purpose of enabling the driver to compete in a second race while the first race is still in progress.

 Car numbers may not be transferred to another car once qualifying has commenced.
 Drivers wishing to change cars must move to a qualified car.